ColstonBod-oy/weird-java-kotlin-notes/README.md

 ### 8b-J Description

-The example above merges sorted list nodes together, where List Nodes 1 and 2 have three nodes while List Node 3 only has a head and a tail.
+&emsp;&emsp;The example above merges sorted list nodes together, where List Nodes 1 and 2 have three nodes while List Node 3 only has a head and a tail.
 We can implement the code in two ways, but the commented line does not work in general because there's a chance that it would cause an overflow when the variable ```a``` in the lambda expression is a large positive number while the ```b``` variable is a large negative number, resulting in having to add the two large numbers together, which the ```int``` data type might not be able to hold, and the answer would instead be a negative integer instead of a positive one, giving the opposite of the intended behavior.

-To solve the previous problem, we must implement the ```Comparable``` interface on our ```ListNode``` class, which allows us to implement our own ```compareTo``` function without having to subtract two integers to get a positive or negative result.
+&emsp;&emsp;To solve the previous problem, we must implement the ```Comparable``` interface on our ```ListNode``` class, which allows us to implement our own ```compareTo``` function without having to subtract two integers to get a positive or negative result.

-This method of creating a comparator for the ```PriorityQueue``` is preferred over the examples in 9a when the elements used are not ```Comparable``` out of the box (e.g., custom classes).
+&emsp;&emsp;This method of creating a comparator for the ```PriorityQueue``` is preferred over the examples in 9a when the elements used are not ```Comparable``` out of the box (e.g., custom classes).

 <p align="right">(<a href="#top">back to top ⤴️</a>)</p>